ebd622/public/README.md

-# public
+# Public
-A repo for public docs
+This is a repos for sharing docs